Skip to main content

 Important dates

-Registration closes for in-person attendance Late May 2026
+Registration closes for all international attendees (in-person) 22 May 2026

-Deadline for provision of visa information (for the issuing of invitation letters) Early June 2026
+Deadline for provision of visa information (for the issuing of invitation letters) 10 June 2026

 Registration closes for all attendees Early August 2026